githubrohitsonawane7725/Predictive-Car-Price-Modelling-using-Linear-Regression-Deployed-using-AWS/README.md

 This repository contains Infrastructure as Code (IaC) for deploying an Azure Resource Group, Azure Container Registry (ACR), and Azure Kubernetes Service (AKS) using Terraform and Azure CLI.

+## Prerequisites
+Before you can deploy the infrastructure, ensure that you have the following installed and configured:
+- **Azure CLI**: To interact with Azure resources.
+- **Terraform**: For infrastructure deployment.
+- **Azure Subscription**: You need an active Azure account with appropriate permissions.
+-
+Tools Used
+Terraform: For infrastructure provisioning.
+Azure CLI: To manage Azure resources and configure settings.

 ## Directory Structure

 ```bash